MicrosoftDocs/Viva/Viva/goals/postgresql-integration.md

 - Provide the **hostname or IP address** of the database server, the **port number** that the server is listening on.

-- Furnish the **username and password**.
+- Provide the **username and password**.
 Upon authentication, the associated databases will be populated automatically. **Choose your database** from the dropdown menu.

     > [!NOTE]
     > It is recommended to create a new user/role with read-only permissions to specific databases that will be connected to the objectives in [Viva Goals](https://ally.io/) for enhanced security.